 Our daughter told us to shut up, and she was right.

-Driving home from the pool club, Elysha and I were debating the proper age to allow a child to play in a pool without supervision.
+Driving home from the pool club, Elysha and I were debating the appropriate age at which a child can play in a pool without supervision.

 Elysha vehemently disagreed.

-The hands-off, laissez-faire way that I was raised as a child might also play a role in my opinion.
+The hands-off, laissez-faire way I was raised might also play a role, in my opinion.

 Elysha challenged my position, arguing that it simply wasn’t safe at Clara’s age to swim alone.